gvwilson/thirdbit/fiction/maddy-roo/index.md

 "That only seems sensible," Special Leaf said, putting his hand on Maddy's arm before she could object again.
-"I am very glad you're back,"
+"I am glad you're back,"
 he continued.
 "I was afraid we'd never see you again.
 What you did was very brave."